Mir Jumla's invasion of Assam: Struggle for Kamrup

 The Mughals now cast its imperial eye on the riches of the entire Brahmaputra valley and planned to take over the Ahom kingdom next.
 But the first expedition under the command of Aba Baqr in 1615 was unsuccessful, with the Ahoms routing the Mughals at the Battle of Samdhara (1616).

-The Ahoms then started a proxy war (1616–1620) against the Mughals in Kamrup but which failed to drive them out—and the Ahoms changed course to prepare for a more direct campaign.
+The Ahoms then started a proxy war (1616–1620) against the Mughals in Kamrup but when it failed to drive them out they changed course to prepare for a more direct campaign.
 The campaign, which began in March 1636 primarily under Bali Narayan, a scion of the Koch dynasty and the ruler of Darrang under the Ahoms, ended in December of the same year with the Ahoms gaining possession of most of Kamrup.
 This was followed immediately by a Mughal counter-campaign in December 1637 under Mir Zeiuddin and Allah Yar Khan—and by April 1638 they defeated Bali Narayan at Barpeta, recovered Hajo, defeated the Ahoms at Kajali and then began planning to take the Ahom kingdom itself.
 In this second attempt into the Ahom kingdom, the Mughals were aided by the ruler of Koch Bihar, Pran Narayan, but in the final battle at Duimunisila, the combined Mughal and Koch forces were defeated and this ended with the Treaty of Asurar Ali, signed between Allah Yar Khan and Momai Tamuli Borborua, which fixed the Ahom-Mughal border at the Bornadi River, the original eastern boundary of Koch Hajo.
 Allah Yar Khan was appointed the faujdar at Hajo, and though there were disputes, they were settled diplomatically by Allah Yar Khan on the Mughal side and Momai Tamuli Borborua on the Ahom side.

 Ahoms take old Koch Hajo

-After Shah Jahan fell sick in 1657 the Bengal Subahdar and a claimant to the Mughal throne, Shah Shuja, left Bengal with his entire army and naval forces to participate in the war of succession leaving Sarkar Kamrup exposed.
+After Shah Jahan fell sick in 1657 Shah Shuja, the Bengal Subahdar and a claimant to the Mughal throne, left Bengal with his entire army and naval forces to participate in the war of succession leaving Sarkar Kamrup exposed.
 Pran Narayan, the ruler of Koch Bihar and a Mughal vassal, declared independence and moved to occupy Kamrup.
 His minister-general, Bhavnath Karji, came from the west and encamped at Hajo oppressing ryots and Muslim women.
 The Ahoms, led by Borbarua Tangsu Handikoi advanced from the east.
 Squeezed between the two advancing forces, the Koch from the west and the Ahoms from the east, Mir Lutfullah Shiraji, the then faujdar at Guwahati, fled to Jahangirnagar in early 1659, bringing the Koch and the Ahoms face to face.
 The Koch proposed a division of Kamrup but the Ahoms refused.
 The Ahoms then advanced against the Koch under the command of three Phukans up to the Sankosh in the west and south up to Hatshila, thus occupying the old Koch Hajo territory of Parikshit Narayan.

 The Ahoms then evacuated the Mughal population in the newly occupied region to the Ahom kingdom, and installed a scion of the Koch dynasty who promised to bring a rapprochement between the Ahoms and the Koch powers as the king of the newly acquired territories.